JRasmusBm/git-workshop/07_cherry_pick.md

 git log --oneline --all --graph
 ```

-That was it, notice that only the selected commits were replayed on top of
+That's it, notice that only the selected commits were replayed on top of
 `main_copy`.
 Also notice that they as always got new commit hashes and that the
 original commits are still available in their original form as long as we can
 find a reference to them.